2. The route

 The stony ground

-Once past the scree, the trail moves to the right, along the separation between rocks and grass, until it ascends in the direction of the green scrub seen in the photo below.
+Past the scree, the trail shifts to the right, along the separation between rocks and grass, until it climbs up toward the green scrub seen in the photo below.

 Either you follow the GPX track on your cell phone, or you make up your own route having the goal of climbing as high as possible, along the vertical.